Mimicoctopus1/6ame/README.md

 ### Inside Code

-* index.js renders `public/index.html`, which imports public/index.css and runs public/client.js.
+* index.js renders `public/client.html`, which imports `public/client.css` and runs `public/client.js`.
+  * client.html:
+    * Uses everything found in [this](https://www.freecodecamp.org/news/upload-files-with-html/) tutorial to get files from users.
 * Uses socket.io for websocket API (for lack of better resources).
 Brief socket.io explanation to make a chat app (yes, another chat app) can be found in the [examples/socket.io folder](https://glitch.com/edit/#!/ojvjpj?path=examples%2Fsocket.io%2Fserver.js%3A1%3A0) (new tab only.
 CTRL + Click).